Holdings

 The entries in the inventory books contain the date of inventorying, the consecutive inventory number and the location of the item within the Photothek (shelf mark), together with details of the object depicted and of the image's provenance and type.
 They include the concordances between the inventory numbers and the accession register.
 Negatives are registered in separate lists, while born-digital photographs are inventoried and managed with an internal project database.

-The Photothek's archive of negatives comprises approx. 55,000 negatives in the form of glass plates and acetate and polyester films in various formats.
+The Photothek's archive of negatives comprises approximately 57,000 negatives in the form of glass plates, acetate and polyester films, as well as color slides in various formats – from the 1860s to the 21st century.
 These negatives come either from the Institute's own photo campaigns or from acquisitions, donations and bequests.

 The Photothek has its own analogue and digital photo laboratories.